 - Reheat sauce or serve chilled drizzled over pears.
 Serve whipped cream, and/or toasted nuts alongside.

-(This post is sponsored by KitchenAid®.
+***This sweepstakes has ended.*** (This post was sponsored by KitchenAid®.
 As always, all opinions are my own.)